Performance Analysis of HAPS-RIS-Assisted MIMO Systems Under Phase-Dependent Amplitude Response Using Saddle Point Approximation: INTRODUCTION

-Since aerial-to-ground channels are commonly modeled by Rician fading distributions, it is also important to examine existing analytical studies on RIS-assisted MIMO systems under cascaded Rician channels.
-In \cite{4}, the ergodic capacity (EC) of a RIS-assisted MIMO system is studied under a Rayleigh--Rician cascaded channel, assuming unit-amplitude reflection and uniform RIS phase shifts, while the analysis is mainly limited to relatively small RIS sizes.
-In \cite{5}, the capacity maximization problem is investigated for RIS-assisted MIMO systems under Rician fading; however, the users are assumed to have single antennas and the RIS elements are modeled with unit-amplitude reflection and uniform phase responses.
-More recently, \cite{Mosleh_2026} developed tight approximations and bounds for the EC of RIS-aided MIMO systems with amplitude-phase coupling, but under a Rayleigh--Rician cascaded channel and through an eigenvalue-based capacity analysis rather than a direct statistical characterization of the receive SNR.
-Therefore, an SNR-statistics-based framework for HAPS-RIS-assisted MIMO systems with Rician--Rician cascaded channels and practical RIS responses is still unavailable.
-Furthermore, in practical HAPS-RIS-assisted MIMO systems, the cascaded channel does not generally satisfy the independence assumptions required by conventional Wishart-based formulations, due to the statistical coupling introduced by the common RIS response.
-This makes SNR-statistics-based performance analysis challenging, especially in the presence of practical RIS impairments such as discrete phase shifts and phase-dependent amplitude responses.
-Motivated by these limitations, this letter develops a novel analytical framework for the performance characterization of HAPS-RIS-assisted MIMO systems for Rician--Rician cascaded fading channels.
+Since HAPS-RIS-MIMO systems can be regarded as a specific realization of RIS-assisted MIMO communications with an aerial RIS deployment, analytical studies on RIS-MIMO systems also provide useful insights.
+When the cascaded RIS-MIMO channel follows Rayleigh fading, the resulting channel statistics can be characterized more tractably and conventional random-matrix-based tools can be employed for performance analysis \cite{abbasi2024ergodic,OJCOMS}.
+However, aerial-to-ground links generally exhibit LoS-dominant propagation characteristics and are commonly modeled by Rician fading distributions.
+Therefore, analytical studies on RIS-assisted MIMO systems under cascaded Rician channels are particularly relevant to HAPS-RIS-MIMO performance characterization.
+In \cite{4}, the ergodic capacity (EC) of RIS-assisted MIMO systems is analyzed under a Rayleigh--Rician cascaded channel by assuming unit-amplitude RIS reflection and uniform phase shifts, with the analysis mainly focusing on relatively small RIS sizes.
+The capacity maximization problem for RIS-assisted MIMO systems under Rician fading is investigated in \cite{5}; however, the considered users are single-antenna terminals and the RIS response is again modeled with unit-amplitude reflection and uniform phase shifts.
+More recently, \cite{Mosleh_2026} derived tight approximations and bounds for the EC of RIS-aided MIMO systems with amplitude--phase coupling, but the analysis is conducted under a Rayleigh--Rician cascaded channel and relies on an eigenvalue-based capacity characterization rather than a direct statistical analysis of the received SNR.

+Therefore, an SNR-statistics-based analytical framework for HAPS-RIS-assisted MIMO systems with arbitrary numbers of transmit/receive antennas and RIS elements, Rician--Rician cascaded channels, log-normal shadowing, and practical RIS responses is still missing in the literature.
+In particular, the received SNR statistics become highly non-trivial due to the joint impact of cascaded Rician small-scale fading, aerial-to-ground shadowing, strong deterministic LoS components, and the statistical coupling introduced by the common RIS response.
+As a result, the cascaded channel does not generally satisfy the independence assumptions required by conventional Wishart-based formulations, since the transmitter--RIS and RIS--receiver links are coupled through both the LoS-dominant structure and the shared RIS phase/amplitude response.
+This makes outage-oriented SNR characterization particularly challenging when practical RIS impairments, such as finite discrete phase shifts and phase-dependent amplitude responses, are taken into account.